 - Release Date

-Referential to a fault, the film repeats scenes from its predecessors, believing the mild twist on the recipe will be enough to avoid earning a derivative label.
+Referential to a fault, the film repeats scenes from its predecessors, believing a mild twist on the recipe will be enough to avoid earning a derivative label.
 It’s not.
-Consider when Arnold first arrives, naked per usual, he walks into yet another bar to find clothing—this time, it’s a strip club on “ladies night.”
-The Terminator sizes up the male dancer who is dressed like a biker dude with leather pants and jacket, and when the Terminator asks for his clothes, the response is “Talk to the hand!”
+Consider when Arnold first arrives, naked per usual, and he walks into yet another bar to find clothing—this time, it’s a strip club on “ladies’ night.”
+The Terminator sizes up the male dancer, who is dressed like a biker dude with leather pants and a jacket, and when the Terminator asks for his clothes, the response is “Talk to the hand!”
 That hand is broken.
 Later, in an attempt at humor, the writers have the Terminator repeat, “Talk to the hand.”
 Not only was this joke out of date upon this film’s release, but looking back years later, this moment is just embarrassing.
-That, along with this franchise’s reliance on the “I’ll be back” line in any of its forms, reduces this film to a self-referential cliché.
+That, along with this franchise’s reliance on the “I’ll be back” line in any form, reduces this film to a self-referential cliché.

-Redeeming itself in the final scenes, T3 has an impressively cynical conclusion, resolving that John Connor’s fate comes only after the machines wipe out billions from dropping atomic bombs galore.
+Redeeming itself in the final scenes, T3 has an impressively cynical conclusion, resolving that John Connor’s fate comes only after the machines wipe out billions by dropping atomic bombs galore.
 If only everything that came before this ending had the same awful, dreary tone, the film might have harbored the drama necessary to match Cameron’s entries.
-Mostow resolves to standardize his action and narrative alike, but now that we’re on the third time around, the standard blueprint can’t sustain itself and the story has clearly tapped its possibility.
+Mostow resolves to standardize his action and narrative alike.
+But now that we’re on the third time around, the standard blueprint can’t sustain itself, and the story wears the usual template thing.
 It’s time for something new.
 Cameron realized that, which is probably why he passed on directing duties.
 Why didn’t Mostow?